thephpleague/url/4.0/components/host.md

 To replace a label you must use the `Host::replace` method with two arguments:

-- The label's offset to replace if it exists.
+- The label's key to replace if it exists.
-- The data to replace the offset with.
+- The data to replace the key with.
 This data can be:
     - another `Host` object;
     - an object which implements the `__toString` method;
     - a string;